 This friendly atmosphere made Jessica strangely uncomfortable.
 She avoided people’s eyes as they tried to say hello.
 In the city where she grew up, her behavior was the normal one; no-one would engage an absolute stranger on the streets.
 It was the people who looked around, and made eye contact that people would avoid.
 Sometimes going so far as to step off the sidewalk into the street.
 But now her insular demeanor was causing people to turn and stare at her as she rushed to the diner where she was meeting friends.

-When she arrived she found a bustling hub of activity as people being flagged down by old friends, and making new ones over the backs of the booths lining the walls.
+When she arrived she found a bustling hub of activity as people were being flagged down by old friends, and making new ones over the backs of the booths lining the walls.
 Jessica walked through the diner looking for friends when she realized that she could not remember who she was meeting.
 She kept her eye out for familiar faces, but strangers waving her to sit with them made her nervous.
 She slid deeper into the turtleneck sweater she was wearing.
 In the far corner Jessica found an empty booth and slid in as far as she could to avoid the gazes of the other patrons.
 She determined that if whoever she was supposed to meet did not find her soon, she would leave.
 Whenever she found out who it was she would just apologize and say that she overslept.
 It was a plausible excuse given her lifestyle.
-Although Jessica did not feel so fatigued at that moment.
-Without trying to understand why she was not tired, she did a celebratory dance that attracted the attention of the onlookers again.
+Then Jessica realized something odd – she did not feel tired at all.
+Without trying to understand why she was not exhausted, she did a celebratory dance that attracted the attention of the onlookers again.
 Before she caught her mistake Jessica was surrounded by the curious patrons of this curious diner in this curious town.

 “Are you alright?”

 “I am glad to see that you are happy, I was a little worried when you walked in hiding in your shirt like that.”